quinn0823/apple-siri-voice-navigation/README.preview.md

 ## Introduction

-I'm a 17-year-old student, and this project is my first attempt on creating something like this.
+I'm a high school student, and this is my first time creating something like this.
 It's for learning and practice.

-More languages and voices will be added in the future.
-If the language you speak or voice you prefer aren't available yet, feel free to **leave your requests**.
-Your suggestions might be implemented in just a few days!

 Thank you for using this mod!
+Feel free to **share your feedback** or **leave your request**.
+Your suggestion could be implemented in just a few days!

-If you like it, please consider leaving a star, contributing to its development, or [buy me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!
+If you enjoy it, please consider voting or starring it, awarding it with your free Steam Points, or [buying me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!

-To help improve this project, you can check out the development guide in the ["Let Me Help You!"](#let-me-help-you) section.
-You can also view the localized descriptions and the latest updates here.
+To contribute, please jump to the ["Let Me Help You!"](#let-me-help-you) section to check the guide and references.
+You can also view localized descriptions and the latest updates here.

 ## Voices [93+ Voices in 23+ Languages]

-Supports all 14 languages supported by the game.
+Supports all 14 languages the game supports.

 ### Available (93 in 23)